191200116032/Smart-Agriculture/README.md

 ## Model Information

-The crop recommendation model is trained and saved at: `models/crop_recommendation_saved_model.pkl`
+The models are trained and saved at: `models`

 To retrain and save the model again, run `main.py`:
 ```bash
 python main.py
 ```
-This will re-train the model using the dataset at `dataset/crop_recommendation/crop_recommendation.csv` and save the new model in the `models/` directory.

 ## Running the Application

 1. First, install the required dependencies: